Unable to Locate Complete Label Info

 The Bottom Line

-Judging by its ingredients alone, Iams Premium Protection appears to be an average dry dog food.
+Judging by its ingredients alone, Iams Premium Protection Dog Food looks like a average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Iams Premium Protection is a grain-based dry dog food using a notable amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3 stars.
+Iams Premium Protection is a plant-based dry dog food using a moderate amount of chicken by-product meal as its main source of animal protein, thus earning the brand 3.5 stars.

 A Final Word